-I grew up in a small country Southern Baptist Church in rural California.
-When my family moved there our family of six doubled the size of the church.
-But, the church did grow over the years.
+I grew up in a small Southern Baptist country church in rural California.
+When my family of six began attending this church, it doubled in size.
+The church did grow over the years.

 As a Teenager

 When I was in high school, our youth group was “thriving”- there were probably 8-12 of us.
-But, we didn’t have a leader.
-I don’t remember how big the church was at that point but whatever it was, we didn’t have an adult who wanted to step up and lead the youth.
+But we didn’t have a leader.
+I don’t remember how big the church was at that point, but whatever it was, we didn’t have an adult who wanted to step up and lead the youth.
 So, I volunteered.
-I was probably 15 or 16 at the time so there were understandable questions about the wisdom of this.
-But we had no one else.
+I was probably 15 or 16 at the time, so there were understandable questions about the wisdom of this.
+Stiil, we had no one else.
 My mom was very soft-spoken.
-She didn’t want to lead but she did volunteer to be the adult supervisor so that I could lead.
+She didn’t want to lead, but she volunteered to be the adult supervisor so I could lead.

-That is the first time I remember ever being told that I was “too young” when it came to spiritual matters.
+That is the first time I remember being told I was “too young” regarding spiritual matters.
 Honestly, I can’t say I disagree with the concerns of my church.
 I didn’t even disagree then.
 It would have been better if we had an adult to lead the group, but we didn’t.
-An adult who was interested in leading did join our church later so I only was in this position for a year or so.
+An adult interested in leading joined our church later, so I was only in this position for a year or so.

 As a Young Adult

-We were good friends so I kind of laughed it off as an older man questioning the whippersnapper.
+We were good friends, so I laughed it off as an older man questioning the whippersnapper.
 No big deal.

 In comes Rafael Cruz

 Rafael is the father of Senator and former presidential candidate Ted Cruz.
 If you read my work on this site at all, you know that I am concerned about the conflation of politics and faith.
-And I have been critical of Ted Cruz.
-I was concerned about bringing in a preacher who mirrored some of the ideals that I find concerning.
+I have also been critical of Ted Cruz.
+I was concerned about bringing in a preacher who mirrored some of the Christian nationalist ideals I find concerning.

-I was traveling during the start of the revival meeting but made it to the Sunday morning service.
+I was traveling during the start of the revival meetings on Friday but made it to the Sunday morning service.
 It was worse than I expected.
-I had fears going into that service but sometimes it can be hard to get reliable information online.
-But, what I saw was profoundly concerning.
+I had concerns going into that service, but it can be hard to get reliable information online.
+What I saw was profoundly concerning.

-I learned that in previous events he had taught the type of pseudo-American history that historical/ political evangelists like David Barton have been peddling for years.
+I learned that in previous events, he had taught the type of pseudo-American history that political evangelists pseudo-historians like David Barton have been peddling for years.
 (Christian Historian John Fea has covered Barton’s problematic theories of history since 2009.)
-But, more concerning was his wholesale endorsement of the prosperity gospel.
-He had told a friend the night before that she should no longer “claim” her Multiple Sclerosis.
+Even more concerning was his wholesale endorsement of the prosperity gospel.
+He told a friend the night before that she should no longer “claim” her Multiple Sclerosis.
 That morning he claimed that Christ came to reverse the curse.
-No complaint there, but he defined the curse as “sin, cancer, bankruptcy” etc. I have a big problem there.
+I had no complaint there until he defined the curse as “sin, cancer, bankruptcy,” etc. I have a big problem with that.
 Further, he said that we don’t have to ask God for healing.
 In fact, we shouldn’t.
-We should demand it, almost command it since as joint-heirs with Christ we don’t have to ask.
+We should demand it, almost command it, since as joint heirs with Christ, we don’t have to ask.
 This is a destructive heresy.

 The Most Destructive Heresies